 When Kara embarked on this new challenge, she was so overwhelmed with the big picture, she froze.
-The negative thoughts rolled in: I can’t do this!
+The fear of failure rolled right over her desire to achieve her goals: I can’t do this!
 What if no one buys them?
 What if I have to move home with my parents because I squandered my savings on this?
 Before Kara could take one step forward and follow her dream, her lack of confidence held her back.
 This made her current job situation even more unpleasant and increased feelings of being defeated by her own judgments and fears.

 Fear of Failure